alexey-v-paramonov/sc_website/content/en/docs/platform/social_network_streaming.md

 # How to Stream Internet Radio to YouTube, Telegram, Facebook, and Other Platforms

+To relay any public Internet radio stream through the Social streaming section of your Streaming.Center account, see [Social streaming from your account]({{< ref "/docs/radio/social_streaming" >}}).

 Our Internet radio platform can automatically relay your station's broadcast to social networks and video platforms, including:

 - [YouTube](#setting-up-radio-streaming-on-youtube)